 - What About the Options Market?

 - Advantages to the Stock Market Closing

-Reasons Why the Stock Market Needs to Close
+Why Does the Stock Market Need to Close?

 What does this mean?
 The market needs to settle after they close as market makers provide sufficient liquidity that enables fair pricing.
 Every transaction that’s made on the market needs time to settle.

 If we don’t have adequate liquidity, the market would be a chaotic place to trade.
 These are more technical issues that don’t resonate with the everyday trader.
 But without this, the market wouldn’t be able to function as efficiently as it does.

 2. Mitigate Trader Panic

 This sounds funny, but it’s true.
 There’s a reason why companies often time earnings announcements after the market closes.
 If investors don’t like what they hear, the liquidity is much lower after the closing bell.